 Early History of the Asselstine family

-Another 131 words (9 lines of text) are included under the topic Early Asselstine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Asselstine research.
+Another 66 words (5 lines of text) covering the years 1740, 1595, 1690, 1763 and 1710 are included under the topic Early Asselstine History in all our PDF Extended History products and printed products wherever possible.

 Asselstine Spelling Variations